GLOBAL MARKETS-Asia stocks pull ahead on U.S. stimulus, oil rebound

 "Investors have built up meaningful cash positions suggesting that, not only is indiscriminate selling behind us, but investors have sufficient dry powder to take advantage of attractively valued risk assets."
 In Europe, traders were buoyed after Italy breezed through a major debt sale on Tuesday and speculation continued that the European Central Bank would provide more support measures.

 Still, it may take European Union countries until the summer if not longer to agree on how to finance aid to help economies recover from the pandemic as major disagreements persist, a bloc official said on Wednesday.
-Brent oil extended gains on Thursday to rise more than 3% to $21.09 a barrel on the prospects for further production cuts to reduce the glut in the oil market, sending the S&P 500 energy index up 3.6%.
+Brent oil extended gains on Thursday to surge 9.7% to $22.35 a barrel on the prospects for further production cuts to reduce the glut in the oil market.

-U.S. crude was up 3.3% at $14.22.
+U.S. crude jumped 12% to $15.50.
 U.S. crude futures fell deep into negative territory on Monday as the market grappled with a supply glut and cratering demand.
 In currencies, the dollar was barely changed against the Japanese yen at 107.72.
-It was slightly firm against the risk sensitive currencies of Australia and New Zealand at $0.6310 and $0.5941 respectively.
+It fell against the risk sensitive currencies of Australia and New Zealand to $0.6340 and $0.5974, respectively.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)